-Exercise 12 Given the new cases for the classification lemma (without proving them).
+Exercise 14 Given the new cases for the classification lemma (without proving them).
 Check that progress is preserved.
 (Solution p.
-44)
+46) \square

-Exercise 13 Describe the extension of the λ -calculus with integers addition, and multiplication.
+Exercise 15 Describe the extension of the λ -calculus with integers addition, and multiplication.
 (We do not ask to recheck the meta-theory, just to give the changes to the syntax and static and dynamic semantics, as we did above for booleans.)
+(Solution p.
+46)